Pramilashanmugam/Restaurant/README.md

 **Login**

 A register user can access the login form through the navigation bar or also when clicked on book a table button on Home and menu pages, view my booking button on menu page user will be redirected to signin page if not already logged in.
-* It includes a small welcome back message and a link to the Sign up form for users who have not yet registered for an account.
+* It includes a small welcome message and a link to the Sign up form for users who have not yet registered for an account.
 * It uses django-allauth to provide all the settings for user authentication and includes the following fields:

     - Username